Matters of national security and keeping the country safe don't stress you out, do they? Because if they do, this might not be the job for you.

-If you're in a shootout, which is stressful enough on its own, you have to be able to keep your cool long enough to not only save yourself, but keep those around you safe who might be used as collateral damage.
+If you're in a shootout—yes, we're going zero-to-sixty really quickly here—you have to be able to keep your cool long enough to save yourself and keep those around you safe.
 And let's not even get into the counterintelligence and counterterrorism stuff.
-A leaked schematic or misinterpreted intercepted message could mean countless lives.
-FBI Special Agents are the ones responsible for catching everyone from John Gotti and John Dillinger to Timothy McVeigh and Ted Kaczynski to President Richard Nixon during Watergate.
-You try investigating your President.
-It’s stressful.
+A leaked schematic or misinterpreted intercepted message could cost countless lives.

 Despite the obstacles, FBI Special Agents get the job done.
 They're the ones responsible for catching everyone from John Gotti and John Dillinger to the Oklahoma City Bomber to President Richard Nixon during the Watergate scandal.

 You try investigating your President.
 Talk about stressful.